-Giambrone is committed to become the trusted legal and tax partner of local and foreign investors who want to do business in Africa as we provide advice to companies based in African Countries on their activities in Europe as well as to European clients on their projects in Africa.
+Giambrone is committed to becoming the trusted legal and tax partner of local and foreign investors who want to do business in Africa as we provide advice to companies based in African Countries on their activities in Europe as well as to European clients on their projects in Africa.
 Our lawyers are all multilingual experts used to working on and managing cross-border transactions in French, English and Dutch, to the best international business standards.

-Our lawyers in the African Legal Team regularly advise European and American companies on the legal matters of their projects in the African region including North African member countries such as Morocco & Tunisia as well as South Africa.
+Our lawyers in the African legal team regularly advise European and American companies on the legal matters relating to their projects in the African region including North African countries as well as those in South Africa.
 The African Desk helps investors with their inbound and outbound transactions, advising them on mergers, acquisitions, private equity transactions, holding and financial structures, project financing, fund formation, general and indirect tax (including tax planning, corporate tax, customs and duties), real estate investments, energy law, labour law and the protection of their interests in arbitration procedures

-The African Legal Team is led by Giorgio Bianco who speaks English and French fluently as well as Italian and Arabic; he has a vast amount of experience working across cross border jurisdictions.
-Daniel Theron is a dually qualified English solicitor and South African lawyer who routinely advise South African clients on issues of English law in association with English law firms and barristers as well as European clients dealing with South African legal matters.
+The African legal team is led by Giorgio Bianco who speaks Italian, English, French and Arabic; he has a vast amount of experience working across cross-border jurisdictions.
+Daniel Theron is a dually qualified English solicitor and South African lawyer who routinely advises South African clients on issues of English law in association with English law firms and barristers as well as European clients dealing with South African legal matters.